Pumpkin Peanut Butter Pupcakes

 The frosting is simply unsweetened Greek yogurt, peanut butter and a touch of maple syrup for sweetness.
 Huddybear went to town on the frosting and biscuit garnish.

 Hudson has been a fan of pumpkin since he was a puppy.
 He used to have a sensitive stomach and pumpkin would ease his tummy aches.
-Pumpkin provides dogs with fiber and aids in digestive health.
+Pumpkin provides dogs with fiber and aids in digestive health according to Pets WebMD.
 Plus, it’s low in calories if your watching your dog’s weight!

-Peanut butter is packed with natural protein and healthy fats.
+Peanut butter is packed with natural protein and healthy fats according to the American Kennel Club.
 It also contains vitamin E, which is good for the immune system.
 However, peanut butter should be given in moderation since it is a high-calorie food.
 Also, choose natural, unsalted peanut butter.
 Avoid artificial sweeteners, which are found in low-fat and light peanut butters.

 As I was taking these photos I couldn’t help but think, “It’s official, I’m a crazy dog mom.”
 And it’s true.
 I love this furry handful so much that he gets his own pupcakes #sorryimnotsorry.

 I know some of you are dog parents as well and let me tell you you will love baking these dog cupcakes for your pup.
-It might be one of my easiest recipes too!
+You could even bake him/her a full dog cake if you wanted!

 Hudson managed to gobble a couple cupcakes up in mere minutes.
 I had to stash the rest in the fridge so he wouldn’t eat them all in one day!